yingjunwu/IndexZoo/README.md

 # IndexZoo

-A general platform for evaluating the performance of index structures in modern database systems.
+The IndexZoo project aims at building a general platform for performance evaluation of index structures in modern database systems.

 ## Motivation